-SPOLAA (No. 2) 2012 is the result of extensive consultation with local government, the property and construction industry and the environmental sector.
-SPOLAA (No. 2) 2012 delivers on the government's commitment to restoring efficiency, consistency and certainty to the planning and development system.
-For further information on the SPOLAA (No. 2) 2012 refer to the Queensland Legislation website.
+SPICOLA 2014 is the result of extensive consultation with local government, the development industry and community stakeholders and delivers on the government’s commitment to provide a local infrastructure charges framework that is equitable, certain and transparent, while supporting both local government sustainability and providing confidence to the development industry when planning and delivering projects.
+For further information on the SPICOLA 2014 refer to the Queensland Legislation website.

 Sustainable Planning Regulation

-The Sustainable Planning Regulation 2009 () commenced on 18 December 2009, and supports the operation of the Sustainable Planning Act 2009.
+The Sustainable Planning Regulation 2009 () (SP Regulation) commenced on 18 December 2009, and supports the operation of the Sustainable Planning Act 2009.

-A number of recent sustainable planning amendment regulations amend the Sustainable Planning Regulation 2009.
-Please note any amendments to the Sustainable Planning Regulation 2009 initiated and led by other state agencies are not necessarily listed below.
+Since the commencement of the SP Regulation there have been a number of amendments made which are detailed below.
+Please note any amendments to the SP Regulation initiated and led by other state agencies are not necessarily listed below.

 The Sustainable Planning Regulation 2009 was amended by the Sustainable Planning Amendment Regulation (No. 2) 2014 on Thursday 24 April 2014.
 These amendments take effect on 28 April 2014.